School Places / Admissions

 In Year Admissions

 Parents can apply for a place for their child at any school in Salford by making an application through Salford local authority.

 Applications forms for a place in a Salford school are available here.
 Completed forms can be returned to the schools admissions team.

 Applications should be returned to the School Admissions team who will aim to process the application within a maximum of 20 school days.

-- Year 4 - 3 places available
+- Year 1 - Two classes 2 places available in total

 - Year 5 - FULL

-- Year 6 - We have 3 places available
+- Year 6 -3 places available

 2nd Floor Unity House